Pettro0713/https-github.com-bsu-cs222-G-League-Statistics-Manager.git-/README.md

-# G-League Statistcs Manager
+# G-League Statistics Manager
 This application is for fantasy league players who are gathering research on the NBA G-League.
-The user can specify career statistics they want to see from various G-League players such as points, rebounds, blocks, steals, position, height, and wieght.
+The user can specify career statistics they want to see from various G-League players such as points, rebounds, blocks, steals, position, height, and weight.
 The user will do this by means of a graphical user interface.

 # Developers
 * Clayton Becker